Find flights

 Why should you consider SAS?

-At its best SAS offers an attractive, Nordic-flavored service alongside some really great fares.
-Especially for premium cabins on connecting itineraries between North America and points in Europe.
-As the Nordic capitals are a bit less conveniently situated than the other Euro hubs, and as its brand recognition is a bit lower in North America, SAS knows it has to compete on price.
-And while relatively small compared to European majors, it can be a great way to fly transatlantic.
+At its best, SAS offers attractive Nordic-flavored service alongside good fares, especially for premium cabins on connecting itineraries between North America and Europe.
+While relatively small compared to European majors, it can be a great way to fly transatlantic.

-In my opinion its long-haul business class is underrated, with one of the most comfortable seats out there, good design and a nice selection of Nordic food and drink.
-It is more minimalist and maybe less luxurious than some competitors, but the vibes tend to be right.
+I think its long-haul business class is underrated.
+The seats are comfortable, the design is clean and the Nordic food and drinks are a nice touch.
+It’s more minimalist than some competitors, but the vibe is just right.
 Service quality can vary from flight to flight, but the main reason to fly SAS business is the comfortable seat.

-Also, all the Nordic hubs (Oslo, Copenhagen and Stockholm) are relatively small, nicely designed and easy to connect through.
-Though there’s plenty of debate in the region about which is best (sadly it’s probably not my home airport of Stockholm).
+Plus, the Nordic hubs (Oslo, Copenhagen and Stockholm) are all pretty small, well-designed and easy to connect through.
+There’s a healthy debate about which one is best, but I won’t get into that (even if my home airport of Stockholm is in the running).

 Destinations

-SAS has a relatively small intercontinental route network that’s mainly focused on North America.
-So you’ll be able to catch SAS at the big eastern cities like New York, Washington DC, Atlanta, Toronto; plus San Francisco and Los Angeles on the west coast.
-It has a smaller offering to Asia with Shanghai, Tokyo and Bangkok currently served.
+SAS has a relatively small intercontinental route network mainly focused on North America.
+You’ll catch them at big eastern cities like New York (JFK and Newark), Boston, Washington DC, Atlanta, Chicago and Toronto, plus San Francisco, Seattle and Los Angeles on the west coast.
+Miami also gets nonstop service.
+Asia service is smaller, currently covering Seoul and Bangkok (seasonal).

 The SAS fleet